Loweder/SIRProxy/README.md

 ### Installation

-The requirements to run are `Bash version 4.0+` and `socat`
+The requirements to run are `Perl version 5.0+`

-All executables here need to be combined with the `locale` file first to create standalone files.
+All executables here need to be combined with the `locale.pl` file first to create standalone files.
 To do this run:

-> 1. `cat locale 'part name' > 'file name'`
+> 1. `cat locale.pl 'part name' > 'file name'`
 > 2. `chmod 755 'file name'`

 After that you may put the resulting file to `$PATH`, or call it by its full name